 Background — The Divine Right of Capital

-The biggest problems often seem less like problems and more like unavoidable features of reality – their permanence and ubiquity make them invisible.
+The biggest problems often seem less like problems and more like unavoidable features of reality – their permanence and ubiquity make them sort of blend into the background.
 For example, Europeans once took for granted that Kings ruled by Divine Right.
 It was such a longstanding tradition, few people questioned it.

 Marjorie Kelly, founder of Business Ethics magazine and a fellow at the Tellus Institute, has argued for more than a decade that we face another problem of this kind: ownership of corporations – specifically, the cultural norms and laws determining who owns what and what responsibilities and privileges come with that ownership.

 In her 2003 book, The Divine Right of Capital, Kelly argued that modern ownership structures are expressions of old feudal ideas about the rights and privileges of ownership.
 She argues these old ideas are not only long-outmoded but also directly contradict some of our most central cultural values.

 Consider the most basic calculation in corporate accounting: profit.
 Profit equals revenue minus costs.
 Thanks both to longstanding corporate cultural norms and court decisions like the Supreme Court’s Dodge v.
 Ford Motor Company, corporations feel obligated to maximize profit for their shareholders, which means maximizing revenue and minimizing costs.
 It sounds benign until we consider that costs include the salaries of every person doing the actual work of the company.
 Meanwhile, most shareholders are “absentee owners” who don’t interact with the company except to collect dividends (and raise hackles when they believe a company is too generous with workers).

 The example above illustrates that “profit” isn’t just a value-neutral accounting tool.
 It expresses a judgement about who should receive the fruits of labor.